 But the resort is not just for snowboarders.
 The trails are among the most evenly divided for different skill levels of any Swiss resort, with 64 kilometers graded easy, 70 kilometers intermediate, and 46 kilometers for experts.
 About 44 kilometers are designated free ride routes.
 The Flims Laax Falera ski resort is 90 minutes from Zürich, in one of Europe's best snow regions, and skiing is at altitudes of 1,100 to 3,018 meters.

 The Best Ski Resorts in Europe and North America

-Ski the American West: If you haven't skied the spectacular mountains in the American West, let our articles on the Top-Rated Ski Resorts in Utah, Top-Rated Ski Resorts in Colorado, and the Best Ski Resorts in Lake Tahoe lead you to some of the world's best powder!
+Ski the American West: If you haven't skied the spectacular mountains in the American West, let our articles on the Top-Rated Ski Resorts in Utah, Top-Rated Ski Resorts in Colorado, and the Best Ski Resorts in California lead you to some of the world's best powder!

 Ski America's East Coast: The best skiing in the eastern US is in Vermont's Green Mountains and New Hampshire's White Mountains, but there are also excellent ski resorts in Maine and upstate New York.
 Learn where to find the perfect resort for you and your family in our articles on the Top-Rated Ski Resorts on the East Coast, Top-Rated Ski Resorts in New Hampshire, and Top-Rated Ski Resorts in Vermont.